svenhalvorson/party_page/_pages/about.md

 + Creating educational materials
 + Creative expression

-My near term goals are to become a proficient python programmer, expand my SQL skills, and review many of the modeling techniques from my graduate education.
+My near term goals are to become a proficient python programmer, expand my SQL skills, and learn some more machine learning tricks.

-I'm also interested in becoming skilled in Mexican cooking.
+I'm also interested in becoming skilled in Mexican cuisine.
 Hit me up with your recipes.